pmqs/zipdetails/README.md

     Optimistically walk the zip file looking for possible zip records.
     See ["Analysis of corrupt or non-standard zip files"](#analysis-of-corrupt-or-non-standard-zip-files)

+### Filename/Comment Encoding

+- --encoding, --no-encoding

+    Enable/disable filename & comment encoding.

+    When enabled, use system encoding by default (or `cp437` if the program cannot determine the system emcoding) when reading filenames/comments from a zip file and when displaying the filename/comment to the display.
+Override using the `--input-encoding name` and `--output-encoding name` options.

+    When disabled, read/write filenames/comments as a byte stream.

+    Default enabled.

+- --input-encoding name

+    Use encoding "name" when reading filename/comments from the zip file.
+    Uses system encoding by default

+- --output-encoding name

+    Use encoding "name" when writing filename/comments to the display Uses system encoding by default.

+- --language-encoding, --no-language-encoding

+    This option enables/disables the

+    Modern zip files set a metadata entry in zip files, called the "Language encoding flag", when they need to write filenames/comments in UTF-8.

+    Occasionally some applications set the "Language encoding flag" but write non-UTF-8 data in the filename/comment fields in the zip file.
+This will usually result in garbled text being output for the filenames/comments.

+    To deal with this use-case, set the `--no-language-encoding` option and, if needed, set the `--input-encoding name` option to encoding actually used.

+    Default is `--language-encoding`.

+- --debug-encoding

+    Display eatra info when a filename/comment encoding has changed.

 ### Message Control Options

 - --messages, --no-messages